AlibabaCloudDocs/vod/intl.en-US/FAQ/Player/FAQ about ApsaraVideo Player for web.md

 ## What can I do if the video ID and playAuth change?

-You can call the reloaduserPlayInfoAndVidRequestMts method to replace the existing HTML5 player.
+You can call the replayByVidAndPlayauth method to replace the existing HTML5 player.

 ```
- player.reloaduserPlayInfoAndVidRequestMts(newVid, newPlayAuth)
+player.replayByVidAndPlayauth(newVid, newPlayAuth)
 ```

 You must destroy the existing Flash player and create one based on the new video ID and playAuth.